PEGASUS boosts revenue by 1900% with Slack Sales Elevate and Salesforce

 Previously, the sales team made regular monthly trips to customers, spending considerable time and effort on travel and pitching, only to find that many customers weren’t prepared to buy.

 This yielded incredible results.
-With Sales Cloud, PEGASUS’s revenue skyrocketed from £100,000 to £2 million.
-And with the team now working more efficiently than ever on Slack, PEGASUS is projecting to hit £3 million this year.
+With Sales Cloud, PEGASUS’s revenue skyrocketed from $100,000 USD to $2 million USD.
+And with the team now working more efficiently than ever on Slack, PEGASUS is projecting to hit $3 million USD this year.

 Achieving a 0% customer loss rate with Slack Sales Elevate